Leigh Wood (boxer): Wood vs. Xu

 On 6 July 2021, it was announced that Wood would challenge WBA (Regular) featherweight champion Xu Can in Brentwood, Essex on 31 July as part of Matchroom's Fight Camp.
-Despite being an 11/4 underdog, Wood outboxed the champion during periods of the fight, and prevailed with an upset victory via twelfth-round technical knockout.
+Xu came into the fight after 2 years of inactivity.
+Wood outboxed the champion during periods of the fight, and prevailed with an upset victory via twelfth-round technical knockout.
 Xu was down on the scorecards at the time of the stoppage, with scores of 105–102, 104–103 and 104–103.
 Wood landed 222 of his 935 total punches (24%) and 190 of his 477 power punches (40%), compared to Xu's 208 total and 136 power punches.

 Wood vs. Conlan

-His first defence of his new title came against Michael Conlan on 12 March 2022 at the Motorpoint Arena in Nottingham.
+His first defence of his WBA Regular title came against Michael Conlan on 12 March 2022 at the Motorpoint Arena in Nottingham.
 Wood was knocked down in the final seconds of the first round, Conlan continued to dominate the fight for the next few rounds, but in the later rounds Wood came back into the fight, with Conlan going down in the 11th round, it was scored as a knockdown despite protests from Conlan's corner that it was a slip.
 In the 12th round, with Conlan being ahead on all the scorecards, Wood managed to knock out Conlan 1:25 into the round, with Conlan falling through the ropes and being taken to hospital for checks.
 Conlan said since that he is "all good" and that the scans were "clear".
 Wood's twelfth-round technical knockout of Conlan was awarded as the winner of both The Ring magazine Fight of the Year 2022 and The Ring magazine Knockout of the Year 2022.